Make sure you’re ready to apply for Russian citizenship by getting an understanding of the country’s nationality law.

 Applying for Russian citizenship

 The GUVM processes Russian citizenship applications.
 Before applying for Russian citizenship by naturalization, you need to submit a request to an authorized agency to renounce the citizenship you hold within your home country.
 This request will only be carried through upon being successfully granted Russian citizenship.

 You will need to submit your Russian citizenship application through the GUVM, as well as documents including:

 - proof of income

 - application to renounce current citizenship

 Russian dual citizenship is a complex issue.
-Russia officially allows dual citizenship and Russian citizens are permitted to acquire citizenship abroad without giving up their Russian citizenship, however they will be deemed only as Russian citizens by the Russian state according to federal law.
-Russia has dual citizenship treaties with just two countries – Tajikistan and Turkmenistan – where the citizenships of both countries are treated as equal.
-Recent changes in the law mean that Russian citizens acquiring dual nationality abroad need to inform their local GUVM office within 60 days.
+On the one hand, Russia officially allows dual citizenship and Russian citizens can acquire citizenship abroad without giving up their Russian citizenship.
+However, the Russian state sees dual citizens as Russians only.
+In fact, Russia has dual citizenship treaties with just two countries: Tajikistan and Turkmenistan.
+Citizenships of these countries are equal.
+However, recent changes in the law mean that Russian citizens acquiring dual nationality abroad need to inform their local GUVM office within 60 days.

-If you become a Russian citizen through naturalisation, you are required to renounce the citizenship of your home country during the Russian citizenship application process.
+If you become a Russian citizen through naturalization, you must renounce the citizenship of your home country during the Russian citizenship application process.
 This may provide grounds for you permanently losing your citizenship of your home country, depending on what the rules are regarding citizenship.
-You will need to enquire with the relevant authorities of your home country if you have concerns regarding this.
+You will also need to enquire with the relevant authorities of your home country if you have concerns regarding this.